jwbuurlage/Bulk/docs/pages/message_passing.md

 };
 ```

+!!! warning
+    Message queues get cleared when calling `world::sync`.
+The messages
+    in a queue therefore correspond only to those sent in the previous
+    superstep.
+You can disable the clearing of queues using the
+    `clear_queues` parameter of `world::sync`.

 It is perfectly legal, and even encouraged, to make a separate queue for
 different types of messages.
 Each message queue has its own independent
 types.
 In addition, you are not limited to 'tag + content' type of messages, you can also send untagged data, or custom data such as index tuples, or even your own structs.
 For example: